magpie-ea/magpie-site/experiments/07counters.markdown

 # {{ page.title }}

 The sequence of views for an experiment is specified by the user in `exp.customize()`.
 The number of trials in each view are specified by the key `trials` of that view-object.
 On top of this, the user can specify loops of sequences (see below).
-To realize this, _babe uses a system of counters.
+To realize this, _magpie uses a system of counters.
 It is good to understand the counter system for more advanced applications.

-When a trial is finished _babe calls the function `exp.findNextView()`, which is defined in `main.js`, to decide what to show next in the sequence of views and trials.
+When a trial is finished _magpie calls the function `exp.findNextView()`, which is defined in `main.js`, to decide what to show next in the sequence of views and trials.
 To do this, the `exp`-object has a property `exp.currentView` which just points to the current view-object.
 The `exp`-object also has two important counters, namely:

 + `exp.currentTrialCounter`: counts how many trials have passed during the whole experiment in total